Pie in American cuisine: Pumpkin pie

-By the time Amelia Simmons had published American Cookery, the first American cookbook, in 1796, pumpkin pie had evolved into a form similar to the pumpkin pies of the modern day.
+By the time Amelia Simmons had published American Cookery, the first American cookbook, in 1796, pumpkin pie that has originated in the UK had evolved into a form similar to the pumpkin pies of the modern day.
 American Cookery included two recipes for "pompkin pudding" baked in pie crust.
 While early pumpkin pies were made like fruit pies with sliced or fried pumpkin combined with spice, sugar and apples in a pastry crust, Simmons' recipe was for a pumpkin custard filling made with sugar, eggs and cream.
 The custard version of pumpkin pie appears in later cookbooks like The Virginia Housewife (1824) where it is made with brandy and a lattice-top, and in Eliza Leslie's 1827 cookbook where it appears as "pumpkin pudding".
 The pumpkin pie became a Thanksgiving standard, featured in Lydia Maria Child's 1844 poem The New-England Boy's Song about Thanksgiving Day: